oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

 Make sure that all the application services are up and healthy with ``docker-compose ps``.
 There should be a ``redis`` service in the list.

-If the list is empty, run ``docker-compose up -d`` to start all the services.
+If the list is empty, run ``docker compose up -d`` to start all the services.

 **An exception occured while establishing a connection to figure out your platform version**

-Make sure all the application services are up and healthy with ``docker-compose ps``.
+Make sure all the application services are up and healthy with ``docker compose ps``.
 There should be ``pgsql`` service in the list.

-If the list is empty, run ``docker-compose up -d`` to start all the services.
+If the list is empty, run ``docker compose up -d`` to start all the services.

 .. toctree::
    :titlesonly: